 Choosing OCR Mode:

-You can choose between two different OCR Modes.
+We can choose between two different OCR Modes.
 In short, it's a choice between speed and quality.

 - Fast Speed: The OCR engine performs two recognition runs in parallel: One in a normal color scheme (black text on white background) and one using inverted colors.
 This mode is faster than the "High quality" setting, so if the characters are found correctly, simply keep using this setting.